Grave accent: Tone

 In some tonal languages such as Vietnamese, and Mandarin Chinese (when it is written in Hanyu Pinyin or Zhuyin Fuhao), the grave accent indicates a falling tone.
 The alternative to the grave accent in Mandarin is the numeral 4 after the syllable: pà = pa4.

 In African languages and in International Phonetic Alphabet, the grave accent often indicates a low tone: Nobiin jàkkàr ('fishhook'), Yoruba àgbọ̀n ('chin'), Hausa màcè ('woman').

-The grave accent represents the low tone in Kanien'kéha or Mohawk.
+The grave accent represents the low tone in Mohawk.

 Other uses

+In older transcriptions of Cuneiform a grave diacritics was used to differentiate between characters, with the same pronunciation.
+As of 2023 the use of the subscript numeral "3" is preferred instead of a grave accent E.g. "tù" is equivalent to "tu₃".

 In Emilian, a grave accent placed over e or o denotes both length and openness; è and ò represent /[ɛː]/ and /[ɔː]/.

 In Hawaiian, the grave accent is not placed over another character but is sometimes encountered as a typographically easier substitute for the ʻokina: Hawai`i instead of Hawaiʻi.

 In Philippine languages, the grave accent (paiwà) is used to represent a glottal stop in the last vowel of the word with the stress occurring in the first or middle syllable such as in Tagalog batà /[ˈbataʔ]/ ('child').

 In Portuguese, the grave accent indicates the contraction of two consecutive vowels in adjacent words (crasis).
 For example, instead of a aquela hora ('at that hour'), one says and writes àquela hora.

 In Romagnol, a grave accent placed over e or o denotes both length and openness, representing /[ɛ]/ and /[ɔ]/.

+In Spanish, the grave accent was used until 1815 in Standard Spanish when it was removed by the Royal Spanish Academy.
+It was used in words like à (to), and è (and).